 Good hair day by @petermazilu, @syanne_barclay and @jenatkinhairxchloeandisabel.

 Curls and messy buns are a match made in heaven.
 If you’re working with unruly natural spirals, a messy bun is a simple and stylish way to tame your mane.
 Since curly hair is typically prone to frizz, apply an anti-frizz product like the Mizani Thermasmooth Shine Extend Anti-Frizz Spray throughout your strands.
 Spritz evenly after finishing the style to lock in shine while resisting humidity.

 Dutch Braided Bun

-Begin with clean, dry hair and create a center part from the front of your hairline all the way to the nape of your neck.
+Begin with clean, dry hair and create a center part from your hairline to the nape of your neck.
 Separate your hair into two even sections on each side of your head.
-Working with one side at a time, gather the entire section of hair starting at the hairline and separate it into three even segments—left, middle, and right.
+Working with one side at a time, gather the entire section of hair and separate it into three even segments—left, middle, and right.

-Cross the right strand under the middle, then cross the left section under the middle.
-Repeat these steps, adding additional hair as you cross each section, until you reach the nape of your neck.
+To craft a Dutch braid, cross the right strand under the middle, then cross the left section under the middle.
+Repeat these steps, adding additional hair as you cross each section until you reach the nape of your neck.
 Secure the Dutch braid with a hair elastic.
 Repeat these steps on the opposite side.